Skip to content

 Applying for government benefits

-Centrelink offers a range of payments that may be available to people with cancer, including Sickness Allowance, Mobility Allowance, and the Disability Support Pension.
-You may also be eligible for the Pensioner Concession Card or the Health Care Card, which can reduce your expenses.
-Centrelink benefits may be income and asset tested or have other eligibility requirements.
-Medicare also has reimbursement programs for people who need certain medical supplies, such as breast prostheses and continence aids.
-For more information and to check eligibility requirements, visit
+Centrelink offers a range of payments that may be available to people with cancer, including the Mobility Allowance and the Disability Support Pension.
+You may also be eligible for the Pensioner Concession Card or the Health Care Card, which can help with expenses.
+Centrelink benefits may be income-and asset-tested or have other eligibility requirements.
+Medicare also has programs to help with the costs of certain medical supplies (e.g. breast prostheses, continence aids).
+For details, visit Medicare or talk to your social worker.
+If cancer or its treatment has caused permanent and significant disability, you may be eligible for support through the National Disability Insurance Scheme (NDIS).

 Taking leave

-All full-time employees except casuals are entitled to a minimum of 10 days of paid personal leave each year.
-This leave can be taken when you are unwell or need to care for an immediate family member.
-Part-time employees receive this entitlement on a pro rata basis.
-Employees can take as much personal leave as they have accumulated, though your employer can ask you to provide evidence of your illness.
+All full-time employees are entitled to a minimum of 10 days of paid personal leave each year.
+This leave can be taken when you are unwell or need to care for an immediate family or household member.
+Personal leave for part-time employees is calculated on a pro rata basis.
+Employees can take as much personal leave as they have built up (accumulated), though your employer can ask you to provide evidence of your illness.
+Casual employees are not entitled to paid personal leave.

-If you need to take more time off, you may be able to combine personal leave with annual leave or long service leave, or ask your manager if you can take unpaid leave.
-For more information about your leave entitlements and what to do if you are prevented from taking leave you have a right to, visit Fair Work Australia.
+If you need to take more time off work, you may be able to combine personal leave with annual leave or long service leave, or ask your manager if you can take unpaid leave.
+For more information about your leave entitlements, visit Fair Work.

 Discrimination

-In general, discrimination in the workplace due to cancer and treatment is unlawful.
-This includes denying you a promotion, demoting you to a lower paid job, sacking you or refusing to hire you for a reason related to your cancer.
+Discrimination in the workplace due to cancer and its treatment is generally unlawful.
+This includes denying you a promotion, demoting you to a lower paid position, dismissing you or refusing to hire you for a reason related to cancer.
+An employer may be able to lawfully

-If you think you’re being discriminated against, try talking with your employer and follow your workplace’s grievance handling policy.
-If you’re not happy with the response, you can lodge a formal complaint with the discrimination agency in your state or territory or the Australian Human Rights Commission.
+If you feel you’ve been treated unfairly, talk to your employer.
+If you’re not happy with the response, you can lodge a complaint with your state or territory discrimination agency or the Australian Human Rights Commission.

-If you have been dismissed from your job or experienced other disadvantage due to your cancer diagnosis, you may also be able to lodge a complaint with the Fair Work Commission.
+If you have experienced discrimination, harassment or other disadvantage due to your cancer diagnosis, you may also be able to lodge a complaint with the Fair Work Commission.
+Most complaints can be resolved through mediation or conciliation (an informal way to negotiate an outcome).
+If this isn’t successful, you may go to an administrative tribunal or to court for a legal judgment.

 Unfair dismissal

-An employer can’t pressure you to resign or dismiss you because you have cancer.
-If you have been dismissed from your job, you may be able to lodge an unfair dismissal claim with the Fair Work Commission.
+If you feel you have been unfairly dismissed from your job, you may be able to lodge an unfair dismissal claim with the Fair Work Commission.
 You must lodge claims within 21 days of being dismissed and meet some other conditions.

 ACT – Human Rights Commission